 The courses are taught by specialist teachers of Business Education.
-The BTEC course accounts for 1 GCSE and includes topics such as customer service, branding, finance and the world of business.
-The finance unit is examined by an external online test.
+The BTEC course accounts for 1 GCSE and includes topics such as developing an enterprise idea, planning and pitching the idea and business finance.
+The finance unit is examined by an external examination.
 The remainder are examined by coursework.

 The GCSE course focuses on small businesses and large businesses.
 It covers the main business topics of business start-up, marketing, human resources, financial management and economics.
-It is assessed via a multiple choice exam at the end of Year 11 (worth 25%), a piece of controlled assessment at the start of Year 11 (worth 25%) and an extended answer examination also at the end of Year 11 (worth 50%).
+It is assessed via two extended-answer examinations at the end of year 11, with both examinations being worth 50%.

-Our courses at level 3 include the BTEC Diploma and Extended Diploma in Business.
-The diploma is equivalent to two A levels and the extended diploma is equivalent to three A levels.
+Our courses at level 3 include the BTEC Extended Certificate and Diploma in Business.
+The extended certificate is equivalent to one A level and the diploma is equivalent to two A levels.
 The choice of specification is based upon our particular expertise in the subjects, what we consider the most appropriate format for examination and coursework and, of course, our perception as to the specification which will give our students the greatest opportunity to gain the best grade possible.

-Students will study a range of topics including an introduction to business, personal and business finance, marketing, human resources, event management, business decision making and principles of management (both international and domestic).
-Students studying the extended diploma will also study aspects of law.
+Students will study a range of topics including an introduction to business, personal and business finance, marketing and human resources.
+Students studying the diploma will also study event management, visual merchandising and principles of management (both international and domestic).

-Students are assessed through a combination of internal assignments, external examinations and external tasks which involve pre-seen case study material.
-The diploma has 8 units across the 2 years, 5 are internal and there is 1 external exam and 2 external tasks.
-The extended diploma has 13 units across the 2 years and has 9 internal assignments, 1 external exam and 3 external tasks.
+Students are assessed through a combination of internal assignments, external examinations and external set tasks which involve pre-seen case study material.
+The extended certificate has 4 units across the 2 years, 2 are internal and there is 1 external exam and 1 external set task.
+The diploma has 8 units across the 2 years, 5 are internal and there is 1 external exam and 2 external set tasks.

 Our BTEC courses have been chosen for the following reasons: